 - Other requirements - Stable broadband connection required to access online learning materials and live chat sessions/recordings.(note: mobile broadband users may have difficulties participating in live chat sessions)

-This subject is an introduction to computing ethics, law and marketing.
-It is intended for CSIT students who have not studied business principles, or who have little work experience in industry.
-The subject provides a survival kit for CSIT graduates entering the workforce.
-During this subject, you should consider computing ethical issues, such as information privacy, computer crime, computer terrorism.
-During this subject, you should also consider the international legal framework available to protect software system development.
-This includes non-disclosure agreements, employment contracts, intellectual property law (copyright, patent, licensing, royalties), trademarks and warranty disclaimers.
+This course is an introduction to computing ethics, law and employability.
+It is intended for computing students who have not studied business principles, or who have little work experience in industry.
+The course provides a survival kit for computing graduates entering the workforce.
+During this course, you should consider computing ethical issues, such as information privacy, computer crime, computer security, social networks, online identity.
+During this course, you should also consider the international legal frameworks available to protect software system development.
+This includes non-disclosure agreements, employment contracts, intellectual property law (copyright, patents, licensing, royalties), trademarks and warranty disclaimers.
 Additionally, you should examine the marketing of a software system development, involving SWOT analysis and action plan.

 - Discussion Board Participation (10%)